chaijs/chai-fs/README.md

 ### file()

-Assert if the path exists and is a file.
+Assert the path exists and is a file.

 * Uses `fs.statSync().isFile()`